NicBuihner/work-tools/GSuite/ZoomSAML/README.md

 ## The .commands file?
 Over the years I've gotten in the habit of generating the work to do as an explicit step.
 It's easy to look for things like unmatched quotes and other weird values that might mess something up.
-Also makes running partial tests or re-running easier if there is an issue executing the work.
+Makes running partial tests or re-running jobs easier if there is an issue executing the work.
 It's also sometimes helpful to have a log of work done.

+## ZoomDisplayName = "Lastname FirstName"?
+Our teachers wanted last name first to help navigate attendee lists I'm told.